 The Group's objective is to maintain adequate funding of its activities.
-Prior to May 2009, all capital financing has been derived from issues of equity.
-Since May 2009, the Group has from time to time, issued convertible notes, introducing debt finance to the funding mix.
 Capital management is a process of monitoring cash reserves and forecast cash requirements, and there are no externally imposed capital requirements.

 The contractual maturities of the Group's and parent entity's financial assets and liabilities set out in the table are equivalent to the maturity analysis of financial assets and liability based on management's expectation.
 The amounts disclosed in the financial statements reflect the expected maturity of assets and liabilities.